ZanaNowshad/ZANAGENT/docs/tui_reference.md

 ## Performance & Accessibility

-- Rendering is governed by a refresh coalescer targeting ~60 fps (tune via the `VORTEX_TUI_FPS` environment variable).
-Heavy operations such as git status are executed in background workers to keep the UI responsive.
+- Rendering is governed by refresh and panel coalescers targeting ~60 fps (tune via the `VORTEX_TUI_FPS` environment variable).
+Heavy operations such as git status run via Textual's `work` API to avoid blocking the UI.
 - The telemetry bar surfaces live CPU and memory usage using `psutil`.
 Disable colour entirely with `--no-color` for legacy terminals.
 - Accessibility narration is available through `--screen-reader`, the `/accessibility` command, or settings.
 Verbosity can be set to `minimal`, `normal`, or `verbose`.
-Plain-text diffs/logs are produced for screen readers.
+Plain-text summaries and progress announcements are emitted for diffs, diagnostics, and background work.
+- `/accessibility narration on` toggles screen-reader narration; `/accessibility contrast on` switches to a WCAG AA high-contrast palette.

 ## Lyra Assistant